UniqueNetwork/unique-sdk/packages/sdk/README.md

 ```

 ___
-### Mutation method
+### Mutation methods
 By default, they return an unsigned extension.
-To apply this change in blockchain state, you must sign it
+To apply this change in the blockchain state, you must sign it

 ```typescript
 import { createSigner } from "@unique-nft/sdk/sign";